Learn About The Law

 3. Types of violations.

-4. Severity of violations.
+4. The severity of violations.

-6. Threats to health and safety.
+6. Threats to health and safety, including to patients, staff or residents.

-8. Number of violations.
+8. The number of violations.

-9. Size of the facility.
+9. The size of the facility.

-D. Pursuant to interagency agreement specified in § 36-409, the director may assess a civil penalty, including interest, in accordance with 42 United States Code § 1396r.
+D. Pursuant to interagency agreement specified in § 36-409, the director may assess a civil penalty, including interest, in accordance with 42 United States Code section 1396r.
 A person may appeal this assessment by requesting a hearing before the director in accordance with subsection B of this section.
-Civil penalty amounts may be established by rules adopted by the director that conform to guidelines or regulations adopted by the secretary of the United States department of health and human services pursuant to 42 United States Code § 1396r.
+Civil penalty amounts may be established by rules adopted by the director that conform to guidelines or regulations adopted by the secretary of the United States department of health and human services pursuant to 42 United States Code section 1396r.

 E. Actions to enforce the collection of penalties assessed pursuant to subsections A and D of this section shall be brought by the attorney general or the county attorney in the name of the state in the justice court or the superior court in the county in which the violation occurred.

 Cite this article: FindLaw.com - Arizona Revised Statutes Title 36.
 Public Health and Safety § 36-431.01.
-Violations; civil penalties - last updated March 08, 2022 | https://codes.findlaw.com/az/title-36-public-health-and-safety/az-rev-st-sect-36-431-01/
+Violations; civil penalties; enforcement - last updated January 01, 2025 | https://codes.findlaw.com/az/title-36-public-health-and-safety/az-rev-st-sect-36-431-01/

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
-Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.
+Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.